Economy of China

-The People's Republic of China has a developing mixed socialist market economy, incorporating industrial policies and strategic five-year plans.
+The People's Republic of China (PRC) has a socialist market economy, incorporating industrial policies and strategic five-year plans.
 China has the world's second-largest economy by nominal GDP and since 2016 has been the world's largest economy when measured by purchasing power parity (PPP).
-(Note: GDP figures exclude Taiwan, and the special administrative regions of Hong Kong and Macau) China accounted for 19% of the global economy in 2022 in PPP terms, and around 18% in nominal terms in 2022.
-The economy consists of state-owned enterprises (SOEs) and mixed-ownership enterprises, as well as a large domestic private sector which contribute approximately 60% of the GDP, 80% of urban employment and 90% of new jobs.
+(Note: GDP figures exclude Taiwan, and the special administrative regions of Hong Kong and Macau) China accounted for 19% of the global economy in 2025 in PPP terms, and around 17% in nominal terms in 2025.
+The developing economy consists of state-owned enterprises (SOEs) and mixed-ownership enterprises, as well as a large domestic private sector which contribute approximately 60% of the GDP, 80% of urban employment and 90% of new jobs.

 China is the world's largest manufacturing industrial economy and exporter of goods.
 China is widely regarded as the "powerhouse of manufacturing", "the factory of the world" and the world's "manufacturing superpower".
 Its production exceeds that of the nine next largest manufacturers combined.
-However, exports as a percentage of GDP have steadily dropped to just around 20%, reflecting its decreasing importance to the Chinese economy.
-Nevertheless, it remains the largest trading nation in the world and plays a prominent role in international trade.
+Exports as a percentage of GDP are around 20%.
+China is the largest trading nation in the world and plays a prominent role in international trade.
 Manufacturing has been transitioning toward high-tech industries such as electric vehicles, renewable energy, telecommunications and IT equipment, and services has also grown as a percentage of GDP.
-However, recent research indicates that China’s Total factor productivity (TFP) growth has slowed significantly.
-IMF estimates show that TFP growth declined from approximately 3.7% in the 2000s to around 1.9% during 2010–2019.
-Structural reforms and technological progress in manufacturing between 2010 and 2020 contributed only modestly to productivity gains.
-Additionally, a 2024–2025 IMF working paper finds that factor misallocation resulting from industrial and regulatory policies implemented since the early 2010s reduces China’s aggregate TFP by roughly 1.2% annually.
-IMF research suggests that while China’s state-led push for high-tech self-reliance since 2013 has supported rapid innovation, it has been accompanied by efficiency losses.
-Policy measures, including targeted state subsidies appear to favor politically connected firms, crowd out competition, and lead to overcapacity, undermining overall productivity.
 China is the world's largest high technology exporter.
 As of 2023, the country spends around 2.6% of GDP to advance research and development across various sectors of the economy.
 It is also the world's second-largest importer of goods.
 China is a net importer of services products.